 He wanted to paint every type of person and scene.
-He painted young girls, and even a murderer surrounded by children.
+He painted young girls and even a murderer surrounded by children.
 The poet describes these images vividly.
-It is easy to see why Lippo was entranced by them and chose to spending time painting them.
+It is easy to see why Lippo was entranced by them and chose to spend time painting them.

 Lines 165- 178